fredrikaverpil/creosote/README.md

 See the `main` function in [`cli.py`](https://github.com/fredrikaverpil/creosote/blob/main/src/creosote/cli.py) for a terse overview of the logic.

 ### 🌶️ Features

-Experimental or backwards compatibility breaking changes might be introduced as "features".
-Use the `--use-feature <FEATURE>` argument to enable.

 | Feature                           | Description                                                                                                                                                                                  |
 | --------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |